VirgilSecurity/virgil-e3kit-kotlin/README.md

 ```

 #### Remove participant

-To remove participant, group owner has to use the `remove` method and specify the member's Card.
-Removed participants won't be able to load or update this group.
+To remove a participant, group owner needs to use the `remove` method and specify the member's Card.
+Removed participants won't be able to load or update this group:

 ```kotlin
 group.remove(users["Den"]!!).addCallback(object : OnCompleteListener {
     override fun onSuccess() {